How Often Can You Refinance Your Home?

 How Early Can I Refinance My Home?

-If a home purchase comes with immediate equity—it was purchased as a foreclosure or short sale, for example—the temptation to cash out immediately with a refinance may be strong.
+If a home purchase comes with immediate equity — it was purchased as a foreclosure or short sale, for example — the temptation to cash out immediately with a refinance may be strong.
 The same could be true if interest rates fall dramatically soon after the ink is dry on a mortgage.
 Especially for conventional loans, it may be possible to refinance right away.
 Others may require a waiting period.

 For example, there can be a six-month waiting period for a cash-out refinance.
 Or, refinancing via government programs like the FHA streamline refinance or VA’s interest rate reduction refinance loan can require waiting periods of 210 days.

-Lenders can require a waiting period (also called a “seasoning period”) until they refinance their own loans for a number of reasons, including assurance insurance that the original loan is in good standing.
+Lenders can require a waiting period (also called a “seasoning period”) until they refinance their own loans for a number of reasons, including assurance that the original loan is in good standing.

 Questions to Ask Before You Refinance